How to Become a Data ArchitectHow to Become a Data ArchitectHow to Become a Data Architect

 Data is the raw material that businesses convert into competitive intelligence.
 Data modelers and data architects play the vital role of explaining to business managers the implications of advanced data analytics as they impact a company’s short- and long-term goals.

-Maryville University’s online Bachelor of Science in Data Science program is designed to provide both the technical and business backgrounds that serve as the foundation for students to become data architects or data modelers.
+Maryville University’s data science bachelor degree online program is designed to provide both the technical and business backgrounds that serve as the foundation for students to become data architects or data modelers.

 Come be brave with us.
 Discover more about how Maryville’s online bachelor’s in data science program helps embolden students to pursue their professional goals.